14 Simple Wood Lathe Projects — Tools & Decorations For Your Home

 WOODEN BOWLS

-Bowls are perhaps the easiest starting point compared to other designs on our list.
+Bowls are perhaps the easiest starting point compared to other designs on my list.
 As a first project, you won’t want to be too ambitious.
 Large wooden bowls can seem more difficult for some, so start with a small design so you can shape it easily with your reliable wood lathe.
 After turning a few bowls, you can then graduate to larger and more intricate designs.

 2. Jewelry Box